Acrobat Ants Identification Guide

 • In decayed wood near rooflines and soffits

 Finding acrobat ants indoors is often a warning sign.
-Their presence frequently indicates underlying moisture problems or wood decay that needs attention - problems that could lead to more serious structural issues if ignored.
+Their presence frequently indicates underlying moisture problems or wood decay that needs attention.
+These issues could lead to more serious structural problems if ignored.

 Diet and Foraging